Mark-Seaman/PythonWebApps/week12/BookBuilder/Documents/Poems/RunningEmpty.md

 But not me … pedal to the metal … full speed ahead.

-I have a “can do” attitude and always give 110%.
+I have a "can do" attitude and always give 110%.

 When I’m injured I just walk it off.